 Just north of the Waterton Lakes National Park entrance/exit is a large, grassy area of rolling land which has been set aside as a Buffalo Paddock.
 The periphery of this huge area is fenced but a Texas gate allows access to a loop road through the area on reasonably decent gravel road.
 A small herd of buffalo lives here in the wild and it is an excellent opportunity to view these huge, magnificent animals in their natural habitat.

 It is suggested all visitors remain in their vehicle.
-We pulled over to roadside and took photographs using telephoto lenses from a safe distance.
-It would be potentially dangerous, and possibly lethal, to approach these wild animals, particularly when young are present.
+We pull over to roadside and take photographs using telephoto lenses from a safe distance.
+It would be potentially dangerous, and possibly lethal, to approach these large and powerful wild animals, particularly when young are present.
 They can run much faster than we can, in spite of their size.

 On our return drive to Calgary, north on the Cowboy Trail (Hwy 6), and west on the Crowsnest Highway (Hwy 3), we make a brief stop at Lundbreck Falls because it is a beautiful place and we have the time.